Shopify/quilt/packages/react-async/README.md

   },
 });

-const moduleIds = [...asyncAssetmanager.used];
+const assetSelectors = [...asyncAssetmanager.used(AssetTiming.Immediate)];
 ```

-These module IDs can be looked up in the manifest created by `@shopify/async`’s Webpack plugin.
+These asset selectors indicate an `id` for the asset, and whether scripts and/ or styles should be included for the passed asset timings.
+The IDs can be looked up in the manifest created by `@shopify/async`’s Webpack plugin.
 If you are using [`sewing-kit-koa`](../sewing-kit-koa), you can follow the instructions from that package to automatically collect the required JavaScript and CSS bundles.

 #### `useAsyncAsset()`

 Other libraries may need to register an async asset as being used.
-If those libraries are implemented as components and use the `Async` component from this library, this will automatically be performed when the `id` prop is passed.
-However, libraries implementing their feature as hooks need to explicitly register their async asset as being used.
-To do so, you can use the `useAsyncAsset` hook, which accepts an optional ID and registers that ID as used.
+They can do so with the `useAsyncAsset` hook, which accepts an optional string ID, and an optional object containing `styles` and `scripts` fields with `AssetTiming` values.

+The `AssetTiming` enum values allow you to specify how high-priority an asset is, which can be used to determine how to load that asset on the initial render:

+- `AssetTiming.Immediate`: load the asset as early as possible, but definitely before the initial hydration of the React application.
+- `AssetTiming.CurrentPage`: the asset is not needed before hydration, but is very likely to be used for other content on the current page (used for deferred and progressively hydrated components).
+- `AssetTiming.NextPage`: the asset is not needed for the current page, but may be needed after navigation (used for preloading, prefetching, and keeping fresh).

+> **Note:** `useAsync` calls `useAsyncAsset` under the hood, so you likely do not need to call it directly.

 ### `createAsyncContext()`